r-Techsupport/rTS_Wiki/docs/live-sessions/linux-live-session.md

 # Linux Live Session
 ## What is a Linux Live Session

-Linux is a great OS that has a major advantage when it comes to troubleshooting, it can be run from a USB flashdrive in a 'live' state without installing to a hard disk.
+Linux is a great tool for troubleshooting.
+It can run off a USB drive and run in a live session.
 This allows you to use a wide range of tools to manipulate the disks, data, and hardware of your computer/OS without worrying about anything running on it.

-**The username and password for the media is `user` and `live`**
+## Frequently Asked Questions
+### But I use Windows!
+That's fine, a Linux live session can be used regardless of your operating system.
+### I don't want to install Linux!
+The live session does not install Linux onto your main disk, the computer just boots into a USB drive containing Linux.
+Your main disk won't be touched at all unless you choose to.
+### I don't know Linux!
+Our live session is designed to be very easy to use for Windows users to understannd, so Windows users should find it pretty straightforward.

 ## 1. Obtaining media
 ### r/Techsupport Rescue Media